sannidhayj20/Car-Part-Defect-Detection/README.md

 - **Real-Time Analysis**: Processes images and data in real-time to provide instant feedback on potential defects.
 - **Cost Reduction**: Reduces costs associated with rework, recalls, and warranty claims by ensuring only high-quality components move forward in the manufacturing process.
 - **Scalability**: Designed to be scalable across various types of automotive parts and manufacturing setups.
-- **User-Friendly Interface**: Easy-to-use interface for operators and quality assurance personnel to interact with the system.
+- **User-Friendly Interface**: Easy-to-use Streamlit interface for operators and quality assurance personnel to interact with the system.

 ## Getting Started

 ### Prerequisites

 - Python 3.8 or higher
-- Jupyter Notebook
+- Streamlit
 - Required Python libraries (specified in `requirements.txt`)

 ### Installation